Skip to main content

 You must be habitually resident.

-If a relative sponsored you to come and live in the UK in the last 5 years, you can only get benefits if your relative has died.
+If you have ILR because a relative sponsored you in the last 5 years, you can only get benefits if your relative has died.

 You have to meet extra conditions to get UC if you have pre-settled status.